 Box A + Box F = Offer Amount

-Most common reasons a 5 month payoff Offer is preferred
+The most common reason a 5-month payoff Offer is preferred

-- Overall amount paid to IRS is lower.
+- The overall amount paid to IRS is lower.
 Half if there is available income.

 - IRS liens can be withdrawn faster.
 Releases also happen faster, but a withdrawal is better.

-- Less chances for a payment to get skipped and mess something up.
+- Fewer chances for payment to get skipped and mess something up.

 - Payments are required while the settlement is pending.
 This is huge.
 Debts can be expiring soon.
-Money paid on debts that were in Offer In Compromise, then rejected, then expired in Currently Non Collectable status, is wasted money.
+Money paid on debts that were in Offer In Compromise, then rejected, then expired in Currently Not Collectible status, is wasted money.

 Section 6: Other Information